Bergtrol/hillside/README.md

 See the board readmes for details and default keymaps.

-*Keycaps*: Hillside boards are _only_ suitable for choc v1 switches and keycaps based on an 18 x 17mm switch spacing, such as the [MBK](https://mkultra.click/mbk-choc-keycaps), [Lowprokb LDSA](https://lowprokb.ca/products/ldsa-low-profile-blank-keycaps) and [MoErgo MCC](https://mkultra.click/moergo-mcc-pom-1u-keycap/) keycaps.
-Not MX ones, nor 18 x 18mm ones such as Work Louder, nor Kailh Choc Transparent keycaps.
+*Keycaps*: Hillside boards are _only_ suitable for choc v1 switches and keycaps based on an 18 x 17mm switch spacing, such as the [MBK](https://mkultra.click/mbk-choc-keycaps), [Lowprokb LDSA](https://lowprokb.ca/products/ldsa-low-profile-blank-keycaps) and [MoErgo MCC](https://mkultra.click/moergo-mcc-pom-1u-keycap/).
+Not MX ones, nor 18 x 18mm ones such as Work Louder, nor Kailh Choc Transparent.

 ## Hardware